-Officials ‘asked Queen to raise concerns about Boris Johnson’s behaviour’
+Whitehall mandarins ‘asked Queen to raise concerns about Boris Johnson’s behaviour’

 There were already concerns in the Palace about Mr Johnson’s decision in 2019 to prorogue parliament, ruled illegal by the Supreme Court.

-Former cabinet secretary Helen MacNamara told the documentary: “There were definitely times after the prime minister came back from his illness [he contracted Covid and required hospital treatment] when the kind of the perception amongst the political team at Number 10 about the failings of the system and the failings of the Civil Service and the failings of different institutions, it was just so extreme the way that they were articulating that, they were smash everything up, shut it all down, start again... we were systematically in real trouble.”
+Former deputy cabinet secretary Helen MacNamara told the documentary: “There were definitely times after the prime minister came back from his illness [he contracted Covid and required hospital treatment] when the kind of the perception amongst the political team at Number 10 about the failings of the system and the failings of the Civil Service and the failings of different institutions, it was just so extreme the way that they were articulating that, they were smash everything up, shut it all down, start again... we were systematically in real trouble.”

 Mr Johnson was forced out of Downing Street in part because of his response to the pandemic, during which he was fined for breaking his own lockdown rules.